Testing With Selenium WebDriver (82 Blogs) Become a Certified Professional

 Why is an Alert used in Selenium?

-Alert is basically used to display a warning message.
-It is a pop-up window that comes up on the screen.
-There are many user actions that can result in an alert on the screen.
-For example, if you click on a button that displays a message or maybe when you entered a form, HTML page asked you for some extra information.
+An alert is a pop-up window that displays a warning message.
+Many user actions can result in an alert on the screen.
+For example, if you click on a button that displays a message or if you enter a form, an HTML page may ask you for some extra information.
 This is an alert.

 Alerts are the unhandled window when you navigate for the first time to a webpage.